-Figure 8 - Factors shaping activity centres
+Figure 8 - Factors shaping a ctivit y centres Factors shaping a ctivit y centres Changing consumer preferences, including the growth of online retailing.
+The increasing importance of the visitor economy.
+The growth of hospitality and food and beverage type activities within centres, as their offering evolves from predominantly retail to a greater proportion of destination and entertainment services.
+An ageing population.
+Changing work patterns.

-- Changing consumer preferences, including the growth of online retailing. - The increasing importance of the visitor economy. - The growth of hospitality and food and beverage type activities within centres, as their offering evolves from predominantly retail to a greater proportion of destination and entertainment services. - An ageing population. - Changing work patterns. - Significant growth in the demand for bulky goods in sub-regions.
+Significant growth in the demand for bulky goods in sub-regions.